ravigithubus/AI-Interviewer/app/README.md

-# Interview AI - Hackathon Project Frontend
+# Interview AI - Frontend

 This repository contains the React frontend for the Interview AI application, which uses WebRTC and AI to conduct automated technical interviews for job candidates.